-Choose the appropriate dog toenail clippers that are for your specific dog claw size because there is no single size clipper for all dogs.
+Choose the appropriate dog toenail clippers that are for your specific dog claw size because there is no single-size clipper for all dogs.
 Clipper on a large-sized dog can break and so the appropriate tool could be a guillotine or Dremel for grinding.

 On the other hand, a bigger clipper on the nails of a small dog could lead to overcutting and touching the quick nerves.
-This will hurt the dog and may make it forever be afraid of nail cutting.
+This will hurt the dog and may make it forever afraid of nail cutting.

 Large clippers have superior mechanical advantages like using less force when trimming the dogs’ nails.

+The amount of money spent most times determine how superior the quality of the material of the clippers has.
 Having clippers with stainless steel will ensure you avoid it rusting.
 That will protect your dog against infections as well as maintain the sharpness of the blade.

 The superior the quality then you can be sure the better the results you will get for trimming your dog.
 Good quality will accord the dog an easy time and relaxation when you groom him.
-If you save time trimming the dog then you are guaranteed time to embark on other activities.

 - Dog’s demeanor

-The behavior of your dog has to be taken into consideration because a calm dog is better than a dog that is terrified of the clippers.
 The type of clippers and scissors will be important to avoid it slipping, breaking, or injuring the dog when the dog gets jittery.

 The price may also be a determining factor for the quality of your clippers.
 Your budget can earn you extras when you purchase the clippers at a slightly higher cost than the regular ones.